Our Solar System

 Some quite big changes are happening with our leaves now.

-We had a lovely day at The Wilson museum, finding out lots more about the Anglo Saxon time.
+We had a lovely day at The Wilson museum, in Cheltenham, finding out lots more about the Anglo Saxon time.

 We have been looking at asexual and sexual reproduction in plants.
 We know that plants that reproduce asexually only need one parent plant, whereas plants that reproduce sexually need two parent plants and need to mix together pollen and ovules.
 We are investigating the question 'Can you tell if a plant is a sexual or asexual reproducer based on their leaves?'.
 We studied a selection of different leaves (beech, bramble, Christmas cacti, dandelion and jade tree) and decided that in order to reproduce asexually, the leaves need to be able to store enough energy to grow a new plant.
 Some of us think that the bigger the leaf, the more energy they store and some of us think that the fatter the leaf, the more energy they store.
 We have all chosen two different leaves, planted them and are going to care for them to see if our predictions are correct.
 We think that if a plant is a sexual reproducer, the leaf will die as it does not have enough energy stored inside to grow a new plant because it is used to making seeds.
 We think that if a plant is an asexual reproducer, the leaf will live and a new plant will begin to grow as it has enough energy stored in the leaf to do so.
 Check back to see what we have found!